AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2024/AGROnPrem-630-beta.md

 - Fixed handling NULL values that come from Qlik table data
 - Fixed issue with report count logic
 - Lib statements for templates are working again
+- Fixed Settings in Management Console were not set correctly